-Rabbi David Nesson, spiritual leader of Morristown Jewish Center–Beit Yisrael, will present a lively three-part series, titled “Rebel with a Cause: The Life, Times and Philosophy of the Excommunicated Heretic Baruch Spinoza—the Man Who Changed Everything.”
-Rabbi Nesson’s Our Jewish World series, which is free and open to the public, will take place at noon on Tuesdays, March 6 and 13, and at 1 p.m. on Tuesday, March 20, at the Morris County Library, 30 E. Hanover Ave., in Whippany.
+Rabbi David Nesson, spiritual leader of Morristown Jewish Center–Beit Yisrael, presented a lively three-part series, titled “Rebel with a Cause: The Life, Times and Philosophy of the Excommunicated Heretic Baruch Spinoza—the Man Who Changed Everything.”
+Rabbi Nesson’s Our Jewish World series, which was free and open to the public, took place at noon on Tuesdays, March 6 and 13, and at 1 p.m. on Tuesday, March 20, at the Morris County Library, 30 E. Hanover Ave., in Whippany.

 Says Rabbi Nesson, “In this series we will take a telescopic look at Spinoza’s life and what influenced his philosophy, as well as a microscopic look at some of his most important writings, including selections from Tractatus Theologico: Politicus and Ethics.